 Many people figure that if you can get enough rental income to pay the mortgage, then that’s good enough.
 That’s one way to look at it.
 However, people who follow this rule usually end up putting more money into their property than they expected.

 Why?
 The reason is simple.
-A mortgage is only one factor maintaining a rental property.
-First, you might want to factor in repairs, maintenance, property management, insurance, capital expenditures (replacing big-ticket items like AC units or appliances).
+A mortgage is only one factor in maintaining a rental property.
+Other things you need to include are:

 - Capital Expenditures

 You also need to account for vacancies.
 While this isn’t a cost, it is lost revenue that occurs when you don’t have rental income.
 Even in a crazy-busy market, there usually is some turn-around time between leases.
 This turn-around includes the time you might need to repaint, refurbish, and get the property ready to go back on the market, plus the amount of time that it is ON the market, plus the time it takes for a successful applicant to actually move in.
 Most pros factor in a 10% vacancy rate, as a conservative estimate.

 While you can go to Bigger Pockets to learn more about renting properties, a conservative rule of thumb is the 50% rule.
 The 50% rule states that if your mortgage (principal & interest only, not taxes or insurance) is no more than 50% of your estimated rental income, then you’re in good shape.

 Assuming you’re able to make those numbers work, you should probably be able to weather most landlord challenges that come your way.
 If not, then you might want to reconsider.

 Landlord Question 2: How will you manage the property?